joshed-io/sideburn.js/README.md

       </div>
     </div>

-Let's use sideburn and mustache to turn this into nice, semantic markup without the cruft
+Let's use sideburn and mustache to turn this into nice, semantic markup without the cruft.

 Here's the sideburn call: